cs4s/cs4s.github.io/events/details.md

-To find out more about each of the CS4S programs, click the headings below.
+To find out more about each of the CS4S programs, click the headings in the *Program Details* section below.
 In each section below there is also a link to a form where can express your interest in participating in the programs.

 ### Program Details